 - Pay the bills

 Now, it is that time of the year again, when every company is organizing their traditional corporate parties to celebrate this year’s accomplishments.
-Because we know that there are event planners who are struggling with getting everything right, we decided to write this article to talk about corporate event planning for beginners.
+Because we know that there are professionals who are struggling with getting everything right, we decided to write this article to talk about corporate event planning for beginners.

-Corporate event planning and the 5 Ws
+Event planning and the 5 Ws

 The 5 Ws are essential when it comes to event planning, and we are going to tell you what each one of them means: